giannisdaras/giannisdaras.github.io/_pages/about.md

 *[intuitive]: “Intuition, [...] is the only tool left to the mathematician in the absence of proof.”
 Apostolos Doxiadis, Uncle Petros and Goldbach's Conjecture

-Currently, I am last year student of [Computer Engineering Department](https://www.ece.ntua.gr/gr), National Technical University of Athens.
+I am studying [Computer Engineering](https://www.ece.ntua.gr/en) at [National Technical University of Athens](https://www.ntua.gr/en/).
-I am working hard on my thesis which is on graph-based sparsifications of [Attention layer](https://arxiv.org/abs/1706.03762), inspired by Network Coding.
+My thesis is on graph-based sparsifications of [Attention layer](https://arxiv.org/abs/1706.03762).

 I work as a researcher for [Explosion AI](https://explosion.ai/), the Machine Learning company behind [spaCy](https://spacy.io/).